Suppose a Kid from the Last Dungeon Boonies Moved to a Starter Town: Manga

-A manga adaptation with art by Hajime Fusemachi began serialization in Square Enix's online manga magazine Gangan Online on September 28, 2017.
+A manga adaptation with art by Hajime Fusemachi was serialized in Square Enix's online manga magazine Gangan Online from September 28, 2017 to August 31, 2023.
 Square Enix is also publishing the series in English.

 A spin-off manga with art by Souchuu titled Tatoeba Last Dungeon Mae no Mura no Shōnen ga Joban no Machi no Shokudō de Hataraku Nichijō Monogatari was serialized in Square Enix's Monthly Shōnen Gangan magazine from January 11, 2020, to February 12, 2022 and collected into four volumes.